 - Specify the time, amount, and manner of rental payment.

-- Letters offering employment.
-These must:
+- Letters offering employment that show:

-- Be a written offer from the employer.
+- A written offer from the employer.

-- Show the employer’s name and contact information.
+- The employer’s name and contact information.

-- Have a scheduled or proposed start date.
+- A scheduled or proposed start date.

-- Have position information.
+- Position information.